ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.
 In particular, the KDC replies to the Client with a 2.01 (Created) response, using Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}}.

-The payload of the 2.01 response is a CBOR map, which MUST include a nonce N generated by the KDC.
+The payload of the 2.01 response is a CBOR map, which MUST include a dedicated nonce N generated by the KDC.
 The Client may use this nonce for proving the possession of its own private key (see the 'client_cred_verify' parameter in {{key-distr}}).

 Optionally, if they were included in the request, the AS MAY include the 'sign_info' parameter as well as the 'pub_key_enc' parameter defined in {{sign-info}} and {{pub-key-enc}} of this specification, respectively.